OwenCochell/mctools/docs/source/format.rst

     it's priority.

-For example, lets say that a server is replacing content with an '@' symbol every few characters, and you want to make a formatter that would handel this oddity.
+For example, lets say that a server is replacing content with an '@' symbol every few characters, and you want to make a formatter that would handle this oddity.
 Your clean() method would simply remove each and every '@' character from the content.
 Your format() method, however, would attempt to replace the '@' characters with their intended values.
 Again, this is just a recommendation.
 Both methods can do the same operation if that's what the situation entails.

-mctools have some formatters built in for convenience.
-The builtins ONLY handel formatting characters(With the exception of the special formatters).
+mctools has some formatters built in for convenience.
+The builtins ONLY handle formatting characters(With the exception of the special formatters).
 Builtin formatters all use static methods, meaning that a class does not have to be instantiated to be used.